Wahya Cirlce

 OTHER NAMES

-Lippia Multiflora: “Gambian Tea Bush”, “Bush Tea”, and “Healer Herb”
+Lippia Multiflora: “Gambian Tea Bush”, “Bush Tea”, and “Healer Herb” Note: South African Bush Tea is commonly refers to Rooibos (red bush) or Honeybush (Cyclopia).

 Olumo Rock

 Thousands of years before that, paleolithic long before, it was used to prepare food.
 It has been shelter for the people of its town during war times and invasions.
-It has seen ceremonies, gatherings and births.
+It has also seen great ceremonies, gatherings and births.
 Olumo Rock is a massive outcrop of granite rocks of primitive formation from which Abeokuta, the capital of Ogun State, derived its name.

 If this rock could talk, it would have amazing stories of time to tell.
 It has magick energy to boot.